-- 1.To deliberate the selection of candidates of the Representative Directors;
+- 1.Election and resignation of candidates of the Representative Directors;

-- 2.To deliberate the selection of candidates of the Directors;
+- 2.Election and resignation of candidates of the Directors;

-- 3.To deliberate the selection of candidates of the Statutory Auditors;
+- 3.Election and resignation of candidates of the Statutory Auditors;

-- 4.To deliberate the matters concerning promotion and demotion of internal Directors and the Senior Management; and
+- 4.Promotion, demotion, election and resignation of internal Directors and the Senior Management; and

 - 5.To deliberate the matters concerning the standard of independence of outside Directors and outside Statutory Auditors.